Bush Hall, London 2018

 his powerful drumming didn’t overwhelm the rest of the band.
 The newest member of the ensemble was 31 year-old Beren Matthews of Cornwall who was featured on Fender Stratocaster and excellent backing vocals.
 Dave had heard Beren’s band Grip-Like Vice and was impressed with his abilities, so he was invited to play on the upcoming album Star Clocks and the subsequent gigs in London and Tokyo.

-The hall was quite full with about 350 faithful fans, and everyone burst into loud and sustained applause for the band as soon as they appeared (and before they even played a note of music).
+The hall was full with faithful fans, and everyone burst into loud and sustained applause for the band as soon as they appeared (and before they even played a note of music).
 Dave and Barbara appeared to be genuinely touched by this wonderful display of appreciation, and it set the tone for what was a very special night of music.

 Dave started by pointing out that it had been 22 years since they had played a show in their native England, and he thanked the audience for coming to the show.
 The first set featured four songs from their soon-to-released new CD Star Clocks.
 First up was the opener ‘Wings On Our Shoes’ which Dave introduced as a sequel to ‘Henry and James’ after they go interstellar.
 Dave wove in melodies from the original song in his solos to tie the two together.
 The band sounded great thanks to long-time sound man Ted Hayton, and the audience responded extremely enthusiastically to the new material even though none were familiar with it.
 Next up was ‘The Emperor’s New Guitar’ that dated back to the early Broken Records singles days.
 It was played in a high-energy version and featured a strong guitar solo from Beren who made his presence known.